Legal Responsibilities of Selling a Moldy House in Massachusetts

 How Does Ventilation Play a Role in Mold Prevention?

-- Improve Air Circulation: Use fans in bathrooms and kitchens to clear steam and lessen moisture.
+- Improve Air Circulation: Use fans in the kitchen and bathroom to get rid of steam and wetness and improve air flow.

 Are There Simple Home Modifications That Can Keep Mold at Bay?

-- Regular Maintenance: Clean gutters and downspouts to prevent water buildup near the foundation.
+- Regular Maintenance: Keep the gutters and downspouts clean so water doesn’t pool near the base.

 What steps should I take to sell a house with mold in Massachusetts?